torvalds/linux/Documentation/networking/ip-sysctl.rst

 conf/all/forwarding - BOOLEAN
 	Enable global IPv6 forwarding between all interfaces.

-	IPv4 and IPv6 work differently here; e.g. netfilter must be used to control which interfaces may forward packets and which not.
+	IPv4 and IPv6 work differently here; the ``force_forwarding`` flag must be used to control which interfaces may forward packets.

 	This also sets all interfaces' Host/Router setting 'forwarding' to the specified value.
 See below for details.